uecode/qpush-bundle/docs/configuration.rst

         cache_service: my_cache_service

-**Note:** *Though the Queue Providers will attempt to create queues if they do not exist when publishing or receiving messages, it is highly recommended that you run the included console command to build queues and warm cache from the CLI before hand.*
+**Note:** *Though the Queue Providers will attempt to create queues if they do not exist when publishing or receiving messages, it is highly recommended that you run the included console command to build queues and warm cache from the CLI beforehand.*

 Queue Options
 -------------

-Each queue can their have own options that determine how messages are published or receieved.
+Each queue can have their own options that determine how messages are published or received.
 The options and their descriptions are listed below.

 +--------------------------+-------------------------------------------------------------------------------------------+---------------+